Twelve Historic Properties

 OSBMH 1795 Cemetery

 Attached to the St. Stephen’s Cemetery on Rt.
-94, this is the hallowed ground of the OSBMH.
+94, this is the original hallowed ground of the OSBMH.
 It is a great responsibility to care for this Revolutionary War era cemetery, honoring those laid to rest.